-Includes Texas corporation, business address & free mail forwarding, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.
+Get Texas corporation, business address & free mail forwarding, free 60-day Phone Service trial, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

 Your name must include “Corporation,” “Company,” “Incorporated,” “Limited,” or an abbreviation for one of these words.
 Tip: Most corporations keep it short and sweet with “Corp” or “Inc.”

-This Texas street address is where your registered agent will be available to accept legal notices for your corporation.
-Like all the information in your Certificate, this address will become part of the permanent public record of your corporation.
-Tip: When you hire Northwest, our Texas office address goes here.
+The registered office is the Texas street address where your registered agent will be available during business hours to accept legal notifications for your corporation.
+Tip: When you hire Northwest, our address will go here.